dancormier/malloriepotaznick.com/src/pages/home/index.md

           Do you constantly feel worried, nervous, or unease over situations or events happening in your life?
 Are you always on edge?
-Do you struggle with OCD, panic attacks, or socializing?
+Do you struggle with constant worry, panic attacks, phobias, or socializing?
 Anxiety affects over 40 million people everyday.
 Don't let it consume your life any longer.
 Counseling will provide you with the tools to be able to identify, challenge, and change the thoughts and behaviors that trigger your anxiety.

           [Learn more about anxiety](/anxiety)